BlaqueDevs/se-assignment-day-4-software-project-management-Godslove17/README.md

 Data from market research can reveal how quickly the market is growing, what the demand looks like, and who the major competitors are.
 This will help to reveal the market size and the growth potential for my software

 ## 13. How can understanding market trends inform your software’s positioning and development?

+Leveraging Market Trends
+Market trends help guide my software’s development and positioning.
+For example, if the trend is toward mobile accessibility, I will ensure my software is optimized for mobile devices.
+Trends help shape my product to better fit current and future market demands.